none9632/Parser-examples/Top-down/recursive_descent_parser/README.md

 # Recursive-Descent Parser

-This is an simple example of a recursive descent parser.
+This is an simple example of a recursive-descent parser.

 ## Build and run
     make